 A LITTLE BIT OF TRIVIA:

-Gregory Kozak is one of just five musicians invited by John Oswald to act in a ‘conscious plunderphonizing capacity’ on Oswald’s world famous “Plunderphonics” (EP), released in 1988.
+Gregory Kozak is one of just five musicians invited by John Oswald (composer, saxophonist, media artist), to act in a ‘conscious plunderphonizing capacity’ on Oswald’s infamous “Plunderphonics” (EP), released in 1988.
 The roots of this collaboration stretch back to their high school years, when Gregory and John were already known in their hometown of Kitchener-Waterloo as musical innovators and founders of “Johnny and the Stark Nakeds.”